 “Green-Room Wives!
 At the British Forum, removed to the Athenaeum Assembly Rooms, Duke’s-court, Bow-street, facing Covent Garden Theatre, on Tuesday next, the following interesting Question will be discussed, viz: “Is it any Degradation for a Nobleman or Gentleman of rank to marry an Actress?
 Doors open at seven.
 Chair taken at eight precisely.
 Admittance one shilling.
 Early attendance is earnestly requested, as a Gentleman of distinguished classical attainments has undertaken to open the debate.”
 In the scene below the audience is leaving Covent Garden theatre and Bow Street is crowded with their carriages.

 The Monday papers also reported that “A little miserable Dwarf was exposed before the Queen and Princesses, the Prince Regent, the Dukes of York and Clarence etc on Friday.
 His name is Simon Paap, a native of Zandvoort, near Haarlem in Holland.
 He is 26 years of age, weighs only 27 pounds and is 28 inches in height.”
-(Morning Chronicle) The “little miserable dwarf” was actually a highly successful performer and I will blog about his London visit at more length in another post.
+(Morning Chronicle) The “little miserable dwarf” was actually a highly successful performer and I have blogged about his London visit at more length in another post.

 The country may have been bracing itself for war, but fashionable ladies were still agog to hear about the Paris modes.
 On Wednesday the Morning Post reported on Paris millinery.
 Here is another plate from Le Journal des Dames et des Modes, which would have been available in London.
 Other journals, and London milliners, plagarised it freely!